 - Homage: As a tribute to David Letterman, the night before his last show, Late Night recreated the original 1982 opening sequence.

-- N-Word Privileges: The segment "Jokes Seth Can't Tell" attempts to circumvent this via Loophole Abuse, bringing two female writers (one black, one gay) out to deliver the punchlines of jokes that would seem inappropriate coming from a straight white man.
-The sketch always ends with the women encouraging Seth to tell a joke of his own, getting deeply offended by it when he does, and the whole thing devolving into a shouting match.
+- N-Word Privileges: The segment "Jokes Seth Can't Tell" attempts to circumvent this via Loophole Abuse, bringing out two female writers — Amber Ruffin, who's black, and Jenny Hagel, who's gay — to deliver the punchlines of jokes that would seem inappropriate coming from a straight white man.note The sketch always ends with Amber and Jenny encouraging Seth to tell one of the jokes himself, getting deeply offended by it when he does, and the whole thing devolving into a shouting match.

 - Once an Episode: A mug with a logo from an NBC affiliate is on his desk nightly.